 Kerala is also home to plenty of people belonging to the Christian community and numerous churches.
 It is also a fine place to celebrate Christmas in India.
 Each Christian home in this state decorates with lights and stars during this festival.

 Some other states in the country where you can experience the warmth of this festival are Puducherry, Mumbai, Daman and Diu, Bangalore and Shillong.

 Gurpurab, also known as Guru Nanak Jayanti is an important occasion for the Sikh community.
 This festival marks the birth of the first Sikh Guru, Guru Nanak.
 The Sikh community celebrates this festival with great enthusiasm, and their celebrations start two days in advance.

 Reading their holy book Guru Granth Sahib is the starting of this festival.
 They read this holy book for 48 hours continuously without stopping it.
 The procession is an important part of the Gurpurab.
-Sikhs decorates streets with flowers and Sikh flags for the festivities.
+Sikhs decorate streets with flowers and Sikh flags for the festivities.

 On the Gurpurab day, the celebrations start around 4 -5 am, and people belong to the Sikh community head to the Gurudwara.
 Community feast, langar, is an integral part of this Sikh festival.

 When: November 12th